antaldaniel/old_music_dataobservatory_eu/content/post/2022-02-16-survey-harmonization/index.md

 +++
-title = "What is Survey Harmonization?" subtitle = "Create more useable, cheaper, and better quality questionnaire-based research" date = 2021-02-16T17:00:00+01:00 lastmod = 2021-02-1708:15:00+01:00 draft = false
+title = "What is Survey Harmonization?" subtitle = "Create more useable, cheaper, and better-quality questionnaire-based research" date = 2021-02-16T17:00:00+01:00 lastmod = 2021-02-1708:15:00+01:00 draft = false